How to Illuminate Your Home for the Holidays

 Festive gatherings call for festive lighting.
 When you have friends and family over for some holiday cheer, consider plugging your table lamps into house dimmers.
 “This is a great way to create ambiance and warmth.
 They’re available at most home improvements stores and can go a long way in helping to make a space feel more welcoming,” says Shoop.
 And for ease of use, some lights can even be controlled by using a smart phone.
 See where the mood takes you throughout your party and quickly change things up a bit without having to mess with switches.

 Maximize your candles’ flicker by setting them up along with mirrored decor throughout the home.
 “Incorporating mirrored décor will reflect the warm light of candles and lights around the room,” says Shoop.
 Also consider setting up various facades in your home with heirloom or vintage etched glassware for a seasonal glow.
 “If you’re hosting a gathering, placing a simple strand or two of small white lights intertwined between wine or spirit bottles on in etched glassware on a table creates an amazingly festive look,” she adds.

 With these brilliant holiday lighting solutions, you’ll create a warm and inviting joy sure to last the entire season.
-Wishing all a Happy Holiday from the team at Frost Productions!This post is a sponsored collaboration between Frost Productions and Boston magazine's advertising department.
+Wishing all a Happy Holiday from the team at Frost Productions!This is a paid partnership between Frost Productions and Boston Magazine's City/Studio